breadboard-ai/breadboard/seeds/breadboard/docs/quick-start/README.md

 classDef slotted stroke:#a64d79
 ```

-Which when viewed with Mermaid, looks like this:
+Which, when viewed with Mermaid looks like this:

 ```mermaid
 %%{init: 'themeVariables': { 'fontFamily': 'Fira Code, monospace' }}%%